-"The best way to reduce your environmental impact when it comes to nappies is to opt for modern cloth nappies," says CHOICE babies and kids expert Rebecca Ciaramidaro.
+"The best way to significantly reduce your environmental impact when it comes to nappies is to opt for modern cloth nappies," says Rebecca Ciaramidaro, CHOICE's expert on babies' and kids' products.

-The best way to reduce your environmental impact when it comes to nappies is to opt for modern cloth nappiesRebecca Ciaramidaro, CHOICE baby and kids expert
+The best way to significantly reduce your environmental impact when it comes to nappies is to opt for modern cloth nappiesRebecca Ciaramidaro, CHOICE babies and kids expert

 Choosing the right nappy for your child can take trial and error.
 A nappy library is a good way to start.